T st. Georgetown, Washington, DC 20007 | 18A Remez St Herzliya, Israel

 All of the triggers and filters used in these eight smart campaigns (see below for more details on the send email smart campaign) used the original email name.

 As some of you may know, when using an email within an email program for A/B testing, Marketo will NOT recognize it anywhere else.
-This can be a major hindrance for some users, and for our customer, it definitely was one.
+This can be a major hindrance for some users, and for our customers, it definitely was one.
 The old structure of the program became irrelevant, and it was certainly possible that the tracking system of the program may have become irrelevant as well.

 This may sound like a disaster, but the solution is quite simple: